greg0ire/highway-to-shell/index.md

-Personal anecdote: I was once away from keyboard and had to spell this one out to a colleage at midnight over the phone to get the website of the company we worked for back on track.
-He was a graphic designer so… that was fun!
+Personal anecdote: I was once away from keyboard and had to spell this one out to a colleage at midnight over the phone to get the website of the company we worked for back on its feet.

 Note that on Linux, everything is a file, and the streams we mentioned can be referred to as numbers.
-So `2>&1` means "redirect the standard error to the same place as stdout".
+So "two greater than ampersand one" means "redirect the standard error to the same place as stdout".
 If you remove the ampersand, it will create a file called `1` and write the output to it.

+And finally, you can silence everything by redirecting both streams to `/dev/null`, which is a special file that discards everything written to it.

 ---